ibaozi-cn/DynamicForm/README.md

 ## License

-DynamicForm is released under the MIT license.
+DynamicForm is released under the Apache License.